Click on a little photograph to see it full size

 If anyone has more information about Mr Milsom, please contact me.

-Walter Morrison of Christchurch took up spinning at the age of 65 when he retired from driving traction engines.
-During the second World War he spun with the ladies of the Navy League, and made spinning wheels for them as well.
+After his retirement during the second World War, at the age of 65, he took up spinning and knitting long woollen socks for seamen.
+He spun with the ladies of the Navy League, and made spinning wheels for them as well.
 In 1973, at the age of 96, he was still spinning about 10 hours a week.
+He also wove rugs and blankets.

 It is said that he would only make wheels for people he knew.
 There are differences between his wheels.
 The one below was made around 1968, of pine, rimu and possibly mahogany.
 The little kate belongs to it.